MichMourra/FariasLab/README.md

   ### **Files**

-  - [aa_to_nt.py](https://github.com/MichMourra/FariasLab/blob/main/Preparation/aa_to_nt.py) : This script has as purpose to download the entire sequence of peptides of interest proteins in fasta format, taking as input file a list that contains the protein id and the family number.
+  - [aa_to_nt.py](https://github.com/MichMourra/FariasLab/blob/main/Preparation/aa_to_nt.py) : This <span style="color: red;">script</span> has as purpose to download the entire sequence of peptides of interest proteins in fasta format, taking as input file a list that contains the protein id and the family number.
 This data was previously captured from SCOPe database by the SCOPeList.py script.

     **Arguments**